14 Best Romantic Getaways in the UK

 Not convinced the UK is romantic?
 It's time for you to witness a misty morning on a heather-clad moor, see a sunset from atop a medieval castle, and traipse through a Scottish glen made by fairies.
 There are literally castles around almost every corner of the UK.
 It doesn't get much more romantic than that!

 Use our list of the best romantic getaways in the UK to help plan a perfectly loved-up holiday.

 Romance abounds in England's stunning Lake District.
 Arguably the most picturesque region in the UK, this natural wonderland offers panoramic views so captivating, they'd make an ideal setting for a romance novel.
 Not surprisingly, some of England's best writers were inspired by this phenomenal landscape.
 William Wordsworth, Samuel Taylor Coleridge, and Beatrix Potter are just a few examples.

 The Lake District's sprawling moors are so vibrantly green, they look painted, and when the sun shines on its deep blue lakes, little can beat the glistening wink they offer to passersby.
 This UNESCO World Heritage Site is home to fells, mountains, and luscious valleys, not to mention the 16 glacial lakes.

 Hike or climb the rugged mountains, hold hands on a sightseeing cruise, or explore the 300 stone circles of Castlerigg at sunset.
+These are just a few of the most romantic things to do in the region.
 When it's time to move your adventure behind closed doors, check into a quaint B&B or romantic hotel in one of the charming nearby towns.